poulson/Clique/doc/source/core/multi_vector.rst

       Makes this multi-vector a copy of the given multi-vector.

+.. cpp:type:: class MultiVector<F>

+   The same as :cpp:type:`MultiVector\<T>`, but the implication is that the underlying datatype `F` is a field rather than just a ring.

 .. cpp:function:: void MakeZeros( MultiVector<T>& X )

    Sets every entry in the multi-vector to zero.